Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 Exhaust System

-People often disregard the helicopter’s exhaust system, even though it is essential in ensuring a safe and effective flight.
+People often forget the helicopter’s exhaust system, even though it is essential in ensuring a safe and effective flight.

-The aircraft’s exhaust system directs the hot gases created by combustion away from the craft and avoids the accumulation of hazardous exhaust gases.
+The aircraft’s exhaust system directs the hot gases created by combustion away from the craft.
+It avoids the accumulation of hazardous exhaust gases.
 A helicopter’s engine would soon overheat without the exhaust system, which might result in a catastrophic failure.

 The exhaust system is essential in decreasing engine noise to prevent the helicopter from disturbing individuals on the ground.